syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 ### Circle cropping

-Images can be cropped in circle or elliptical format which would be perfect for using as a profile picture.
+An image can be cropped in circle or elliptical format, which could be perfect for using it as a profile picture.

-Specify the `ToggleCropping` parameter as in the below code snippet.
+Specify the [`ToggleCropping`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.SfImageEditor.html#Syncfusion_SfImageEditor_XForms_SfImageEditor_ToggleCropping_Xamarin_Forms_Rectangle_System_Boolean_) parameter as shown in the below code sample.

 N> When an empty rect is specified in the parameter, a rounded rect will be formed covering the entire image and it will be either in circle or ellipse shape based on the image bounds.